krestfield/docs/certdog/architecture.md

 It allows users and administrators to login and perform operations.
 Available operations are dependant on what privileges the logged in user has e.g. a standard user will not have any administrative (e.g. user management) operations available

 The UI performs very little processing.
-All operations are handed off to the API meaning it is a lightweight component and this also means that everything that you can do via the UI can be done via the REST API
+All operations are handed off to the API making it a lightweight component.
+This this also means that everything that you can do via the UI can be done via the REST API